richminchukio/horizn/README.md

 ###### Features, State, and Technical Deatils

 Horizn is less of a framework, and more of a strategy for handling different device types.
 Since Horizn was developed with blogging in mind, it can represent two states, a visitor reading an article, or not reading an article.
 The underlying style system relies heavily on a hidden checkbox to determine the view the user will get back.
-This provides two states, checked: article open, and unchecked: article closed (For static pages, the checkbox can be defaulted to either state by setting the checked attribute on the input to checked.)
-Horizn has no dependencies on JavaScript, and future itterations of Horizn will not require JS.
-Any additional JS features will be a la carte. _Horizn uses CSS Grid, making it a bad fit for legacy browser support._
+This provides two states, checked: article open, and unchecked: article closed (For static pages, the checkbox can be defaulted to either state) Horizn has no dependencies on JavaScript, and future itterations of Horizn will not require JS.
+Any additional JS features will be a la carte.

 ###### The Moving Parts

 - `#horizn-article-open` | The checkbox input controlling article state
-- `.horizn-container` | A container required for css grid.
-This class can optionally be set on body element
+- `.horizn-container` | A container required for css grid
 - `.horizn-leadin` | A nice place for an author photo, the name of your blog, and maybe a link to your github
 - `.horizn-timeline` | The area for your blog feed
 - `.horizn-sheet` | The area your blog article goes